Frequently Asked Questions

 add remove

-The main way to bank your push-ups each day is via our app.
-You'll also be able to use our website (when logged in) here.
+The main way to bank your push-ups each day is on our app.
+You can also bank them on our website here (once you’ve registered and logged in).

 Does it have to be push-ups?